Spectral representation of lattice gluon and ghost propagators at zero temperature: Conclusion

-By applying the $ip$-methodology to lattice SU(3) gluon data, it was found that the gluon spectral function seem to have an IR cutoff of a few hundred MeV.
+By applying the $ip$-methodology to lattice SU(3) gluon data, it was found that the gluon spectral function seems to have an IR cutoff of a few hundred MeV.
 We also characterized a dominant peak, the location of which is fairly consistent with the findings reported in other studies like \cite{Dudal:2013yva,Cyrol:2018xeq,Strauss:2012dg}.
+Because IR oscillations are always present in the reconstructions, we have to be careful with their interpretation.
+However, the dominant peak appears to be a stable prediction.
 For ghost data it was found that no IR-cutoff is present, consistent with the massless pole present in the ghost propagator.
 However, the quality of the reconstruction was greatly improved by first removing the $\delta$-peak in the spectral density.
 We stress once more that our results should always be considered under the \emph{assumption} that the gluon and ghost degrees of freedom have a Källén-Lehmann spectral representation to begin with.
 The existence of such a representation is not self-evident, since these particles are confined at zero temperature, and therefore they do not belong to the complete set of (positive norm) physical states that are usually employed to derive the spectral representation \cite{Negele:1988vy,Peskin:1995ev,Laine:2016hma}.
 Other analytical continuations of the data are thus in principle possible.
 We recall that the Källén-Lehmann spectral integral allows only for branch cuts along the negative real axis, while certain analytical approaches, or fits to lattice data based thereon, entail the presence of e.g.~complex conjugate poles, in se incompatible with the Källén-Lehmann spectral structure \cite{Cyrol:2018xeq,Baulieu:2009ha,Dudal:2010cd,Cucchieri:2011ig,Dudal:2018cli,Siringo:2016jrc,Siringo:2017svp}.
 As a future improvement of our method, such complex conjugate poles could therefore be included in the inversion method.
+The inclusion of such poles could also lead to a reduction in the IR ringing, which would be an indication of their presence.
+This being said, it should also be noted that the ringing effect is also present in the presented toy model inversions, which definitely contain no complex conjugate poles'~contributions.
+Moreover, the IR ringing also plagues other inversion strategies, like MEM \cite{Asakawa:2000tr,Tripolt:2018xeo}, again without such poles.
+In recent work, \cite{Binosi:2019ecz}, yet another inversion method was proposed, based on rational function interpolation.
+More evidence was presented for a single set of complex conjugate poles, so it would be interesting to test whether this feature prevails also within our methodology.
+This is currently under investigation.
 Additionally, imposing adherence to the sum rule as a constraint seems compatible with the $ip$~method and will be investigated further.
 Such a constraint could be extended to the generalized sum rule that includes the set of complex conjugate poles, see also the recent paper \cite{Hayashi:2018giz}.

 Moreover, in this next phase of research we will further put our inversion strategy to the test by applying it to finite temperature lattice data for gluons, ghosts and quarks.
 An important question to be further addressed there is whether, and to what extent if so, the spectral functions are sensitive to the deconfinement (chiral) transition or which kind of quasi-particle behaviour can be identified \cite{Qin:2013ufa,Ilgenfritz:2017kkp,Maas:2011se}.
 This will be discussed in forthcoming work.